nzthiago/nzthiago.github.io/_posts/2015-08-20-visual-studio-online-deploying-an-asp-net-web-pages-project-from-github-to-azure-web-apps.markdown

 * You can also use the [Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/) commands to help get to the download page: ``` PS> Get-AzurePublishSettingsFile ```

+Once you have your publish settings file head to your project in VSO (````https://{youraccount}.visualstudio.com/DefaultCollection/{yourteamproject}````), click on the settings gear icon in the upper right corner, select the Services tab and click Add new Azure Subscription link on the top left.

 ## Create Build Definition